5.1 earthquake jolts Bay Area

 SEE ALSO: California earthquake alerts: how to get notified before a quake

 As a result of the quake, BART held trains for 5 minutes and will conduct inspections to ensure no damage was done to the tracks.
-The VTA also delayed its train.
+The VTA also delayed its trains.

 This story is developing, KTVU will update it as new information is made available.